top of page

 Once back on the track, a very steep staircase brings us down toward our first checkpoint.
 You'll see another breather tower for the rail tunnel, which makes it hard to believe that it's the same line, given our journey since the last one.
 At the wooden gate make sure you turn right down the hill toward the checkpoint and into the park.
 After the checkpoint, you'll retrace your steps to the wooden gate and take a right turn onto a wide track.
 You'll then head up a short hill and through a metal gate, which helps avoid some road section.
 A short steep climb brings us back to the ridge.

 There's now a nice long runnable section over the summit and past a trig point.
 If you are summit bagging, you'll need to keep an eye open for it - hidden in a field just past an industrial looking mast unit.
-This is the second trig of the day for the marathoners.
+This is the first trig of the day for the marathoners.

 A nice long run will now take you down the hill, which becomes increasingly technical.
 Ignore all the turnings right and left and keep going to the bottom and the forestry firetrack.
 You'll turn left and left again, and see another hill.
 Rather than another climb, a cheeky little turn to the right takes us onto a secret little path, meandering through the woods.
 Now for our favourite section of the race.
 Did I mention that the woods just before Radyr were my favourite?
 Well these put up a good show, and could also be our favourite.
 After a steep descent and crossing a pretty little stream via a wooden bridge you'll follow a little single track path parallel to the stream.
 The woods here are perfect all year around.
 So pretty and magical.